material-motion/material-motion/README.md

 This book aspires to empower creators with the language and tools needed to describe and implement rich, interactive motion.
 Within, we explore [software design patterns](concepts/patterns.md), [essential primitives](concepts/primitives.md), [motion runtimes](concepts/runtimes.md), and more.

+We're still writing this book, feel free to leave comments, but many chapters and sections are still subject to change.
+We're planning out work on the Starmap in the Roadmap.

 ## Evolution

 This book is expected to evolve over time.
 Please feel free to [start discussions](https://www.gitbook.com/book/material-motion/material-motion-starmap/discussions) or to leave comments in line.